 Teachers are requested to check their mailbox before and after school.
-Only emergency messages will be delivered to the classroom.
-Teachers should not send students to the office to retrieve mail.

-Memos/Additions to the Staff Handbook

-Updates to the Staff Handbook will be given throughout the year.
+Memos/Additions to the Staff Handbook Updates to the Staff Handbook will be given throughout the year.
+Please file them in the correct section.
+Administrative memos should be kept in the back of this staff handbook for future reference.